Nevill Holt Opera Ltd Board Directors: Guy Farmer, Steven Fox, Fiona Quirke, Fiona Richards, Heneage Stevenson, Chris Thompson

 Rosenna East - General Manager

-As a commentator on the Arts in print since 2008, Rosenna became a regular contributor to the Herald Scotland, writing columns, features and reviews for Scotland’s major broadsheet.
-Her writing has also appeared in Classical Music Magazine, Gramophone and the Big Issue.
-Her tribute to the conductor Sir Charles Mackerras has been chosen for publication in the forthcoming Biography of the legendary conductor, as a preface to a chapter by musician and polymath, Alfred Brendel.
+During a decade in Scotland, Rosenna became an Arts journalist, and was a regular contributor in print to the Herald Scotland, Classical Music Magazine, Gramophone and the Big Issue.
+Her tribute to the conductor Sir Charles Mackerras was chosen for inclusion in the recent Biography of the ground-breaking conductor.

-Rosenna also broadcasts and presents live events, having worked as a live commentator for BBC Radio Scotland since 2011.
+Rosenna has worked as a broadcaster and continues to present live events.
+She worked as a live commentator for BBC Radio Scotland from 2011-15.
 She has presented concerts and discussions for the SCO, Dunedin Consort, Glasgow Life and the Edinburgh International Festival, both live and on film.
-She currently curates her own series of events in partnership with the National Library of Scotland and the Scottish Chamber Orchestra.
+From 2013-15 she curated and presented a popular series of unique music and discussion events, called Wider Connections, in partnership with the National Library of Scotland and the Scottish Chamber Orchestra.

-Music education remains close to Rosenna’s heart, having been educated in London from her earliest years by the Suzuki Method.
+Music education remains close to Rosenna’s heart.
+She was educated in London at Putney High School for Girls, and studied the Suzuki Method.
 Rosenna took her degree in Modern History from Brasenose College, Oxford, and her Masters in Music from the Royal College of Music, London.
-She is a trained Colourstrings Kodaly Kindergarten Music teacher, was a violin teacher and director at St Mary’s Music School, Edinburgh, and recently became an examiner for the Guildhall School of Music Masters degree.
+She is a trained Colourstrings Kodaly Kindergarten Music teacher, was a violin teacher and director at Francis Holland School for Girls, London and later at St Mary’s Music School, Edinburgh.
+She has worked as an examiner for the Guildhall School of Music Masters degree.

-In a wider community setting, Rosenna has worked with music and Dementia sufferers, has created an opera in HMP SHotts, and has travelled widely to work in post-conflict settings.
-She has participated in theraputic music work with children suffering from war trauma in Bosnia and Croatia, devised and delivered a programme of violin teacher training in post-conflict Sri Lanka, and has travelled to Palestine to work with young musicians in Bethlehem, Jerusalem and Ramallah.
+In a wider community setting, as well as numerous schools music projects, Rosenna has worked with music and Dementia sufferers in hospital, has created an opera in the Glasgow prison HMP Shotts, and has travelled widely to work in post-conflict situations.
+In recent years she has participated in theraputic music work with children suffering from war trauma in Bosnia and Croatia, devised and delivered a programme of violin teacher training in post-conflict Sri Lanka, and has travelled to Palestine to work with young musicians in Bethlehem, Jerusalem and Ramallah.

-Rosenna became a Player Director of the SCO in 2006 and joined its Executive Board in 2009.
+Taking a keen interest in how the Arts was run, Rosenna became a Player Director of the SCO in 2006 and was invited to join its Executive Board in 2009.
 She was chosen to participate in the Clore Foundation’s programme for Leadership in the Arts in 2011.
 She became a team member of the project Opera for Change in 2012.
-She was appointed Chair of the Board of Noise Opera in 2013, and in 2014 received, with them, the Arts and Business Scotland award for Entrepreneurship.